RunestoneInteractive/httlads/_sources/DataEthics/introduction.rst

 - Does my organization have a data code of conduct?
 If, so is it being followed each time data are used by the organization?

 In short, it is imperative for data scientists to consider the ethical implications of their work.
-They must also do so when sharing data or merging data from multiple sources.
+They must do so when sharing data or merging data from multiple sources.
 They should ask questions such as:

 - Will the ethics of the project stay the same after the share and/or merge?